ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Experiment

-In Fig.~\ref{fig::diffirent warp_visual}, we qualitatively compare our warping strategy with other warping methods.
-The results demonstrate that our LRM achieves superior editing accuracy and semantic consistency.
-While LWF~\cite{zhao2024fastdrag} achieves partial alignment with the target motion, it often introduces ghosting artifacts or creates structurally implausible results.
-For example, in the first case, the method successfully opens the crocodile’s mouth to the target position but generates duplicated mouth features.
-Conversely, BWI~\cite{lu2025inpaint4drag} maintains structural integrity but sacrifices positional accuracy: in the crocodile example, it fails to open the mouth wide enough to reach the target.
-These observations confirm that our warping method, LRM, outperforms SOTA warping approaches in both structural reliability and target-position accuracy.
+In Fig.~\ref{fig:different_warp_visual}, we qualitatively compare different correspondence strategies.
+The results demonstrate that our approach achieves superior editing accuracy and semantic consistency.
+While forward warping~\cite{FastDrag} achieves partial alignment with the target motion, it often introduces ghosting artifacts or creates structurally implausible results.
+For example, in the first case, forward warping successfully opens the crocodile’s mouth to the target position but generates duplicated mouth features.
+Conversely, reverse warping with inferred vectors~\cite{inpaint4drag} maintains structural integrity but sacrifices positional accuracy: in the crocodile example, it fails to open the mouth wide enough to reach the target.
+These observations confirm that our correspondence strategy, which uses reverse mapping with user-specified vectors in the latent space, outperforms alternatives in both structural reliability and target-position accuracy.
+Additional correspondence comparisons are provided in the supplementary material.